cbovar/ConvNetSharp/README.md

 Switch to GPU mode simply by adding '`GPU`' in the namespace: `using ConvNetSharp.Volume.`**GPU**`.Single;` or `using ConvNetSharp.Volume.`**GPU**`.Double;`

-You must have [CUDA](https://developer.nvidia.com/cuda-downloads) installed.
+You must have [CUDA version 8](https://developer.nvidia.com/cuda-downloads) and [Cudnn version 6.1](https://developer.nvidia.com/cudnn) installed.
+Cudnn bin path should be referenced in the PATH environment variable.

 Mnist GPU demo [here](https://github.com/cbovar/ConvNetSharp/tree/master/Examples/MnistDemo.GPU)